First I reframed SEO as part of the bigger popularization efforts!

 Sci-fi writers are also in the entertainment business, just like pop stars.

-So let’s talk about the things common to both popular music and science.
+So let’s talk about these three techniques common to both popular music and science.

 Scientific discoveries are often hard to understand and relate to.